NorESMhub/NorESM/doc/access/access.rst

 ::

+If you run into several SVN-related errors when launching the model, you may want to try to change required=True to required=False for pop2 and ww3 in Externals.cfg.
+POP2 and WW3 are not needed in NorESM2.
+Then try again.

 To confirm a successful download of all components, you can run checkout_externals with the status flag -S to show the status of the externals or --logging to get a log of reported errors (if any):

 ::